wolszakp/rabbitmq-playground/Upgrade.md

 9. Disable federation from `green` cluster
 10. Delete `blue` cluster

+### Scripts to automate deployment

+In `blue-green-migration` directory there is a package of scripts to automate migration
+- `.env` - contains all needed configuration: hosts, auth etc. Need to be filled out with proper configuration
+- `check_connectivity.sh` - script verify if configuration in  `.env` file is correct
+- `change_queue_definitions_to_quorum.sh` - script changes classic queues to quorum.
+- `install_dependencies.sh` - script instal all needed dependencies for other scripts
+- `rabbitmq_api_utils.sh` - library with all rabbitmq functions; referenced by other scripts
+- `enable_federation.sh` - enable federation on green cluster for single vhost. vhost provided as an argument
+- `enable_federation_for_all.sh` - enables federation on green cluster for all vhosts from green cluster
+- `disable_federation.sh` - disable federation on green cluster for single vhost. vhost provided as an argument
+- `disable_federation_for_all.sh` - disable federation on green cluster for all vhosts from green cluster
+- `delete_vhost.sh` - delete vhost from blue cluster. vhost provided as an argument

 ### Detailed steps to upgrade cluster with migration to quorum queues
 1. Spin up `green` cluster in another namespace